-This list will get you started on some of the biggest tasks and matters that you need to settle before embarking on some of your best explorative adventures yet!
+This list will get you started on some of the biggest tasks and matters that you need to settle before embarking on your new life in Canada!
 While you can’t get everything done all in one go, you can start right here with our list of the most important things to do in your first week as a new Canadian citizen.

-A SIN also provides you with many benefits, along with government services that you can’t access without it.
-Your SIN number is a nine-digit number that is similar to a National Insurance Number in the UK, a Personal Public Service (PPS) number in countries like Ireland, or a Tax File Number in Australia
+A SIN also provides you with many benefits, along with government services that you can’t access without.
+Your SIN number is a nine-digit number that is similar to a National Insurance Number in the UK, a Personal Public Service (PPS) number in countries like Ireland, or a Tax File Number in Australia.

 If you received a temporary work permit and it was successful, you will see the 9-digit number displayed on your permit documents.
 Alternatively, you can apply for the SIN at a Service Canada office, which should not take more than 30 minutes to an hour to get settled.
 Be sure to remember either your work or study permit with you if you have one.

-2. Set Up a Bank Account
+Set up a Bank Account

 When you buy a new cell phone, it is necessary to check whether additional charges will incur on the given phone plan, which can include receiving local calls and caller ID costs.

 Once you arrive in Canada, you will have to make time to connect with people in your suburb or with your colleagues at your job, if you already have a job.
 In the case that you’re studying in Canada, you can meet a lot of students and befriend them, which is necessary, especially if you don’t have family moving with you to Canada.

 Apart from your work, study, or home environment, some of the best ways to meet new and interesting people require you to get involved in different activities or perhaps local groups.
 Whether it is playing a sport, visiting a church, or getting involved in events and community get-togethers, there is more than one way to make friends.

 Sometimes getting to know new people will also open your doors to new opportunities in Canada and provide you with a city guide, depending on where you live.
 This will also aid on your journey to make smarter decisions when it comes to spending and could help you to lower your cost of living in Canada.

 When you arrive, likely, you won’t have a place to rent yet.
 In this case, when you arrive, you will need to have a place to stay.
 Since you probably don’t have a clue about where to go in the city or province you’re going to live in, understand that it is normal to feel overwhelmed.
-The journey you are about to start is an exciting one, and so, you should approach it with a deep breath.
+Take some time to yourself instead of rushing to get somewhere fast or get things in order.

 As soon as you’ve taken the time needed to recover from your flight and settle into your new home, while you are being kind to yourself, also be realistic as there may be a lot of things that you will have to get done once you feel ready to do so.

 If you haven’t moved to Canada yet and are set to do so soon, then you still have time to prepare and plan for the big move.

 Pre-arrival services can be used to your advantage before you arrive in Canada.
 These programs are online-based programs that you can gain access to once you have received a Confirmation of Permanent Residence (CORP) letter that states that you are eligible to move to Canada.